reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-To specify information about the scope of the annotation and the area it targets, such as compile-time or run-time, we need to add meta-annotations to the custom annotation.
-For eg., to specify that the annotation applies to classes only, we need to add @Target(ElementType.TYPE), which specifies that this annotation only applies to classes, and @Retention(RetentionPolicy.RUNTIME), which specifies that this annotation only applies at run-time.
+To specify information about the scope of the annotation and the area it targets, such as compile time or runtime, we need to add meta-annotations to the custom annotation.
+For eg., to specify that the annotation applies to classes only, we need to add @Target(ElementType.TYPE), which specifies that this annotation only applies to classes, and @Retention(RetentionPolicy.RUNTIME), which specifies that this annotation only applies at runtime.
 We will discuss further details about meta-annotations once we get this basic example running.
 The basic annotation is:

 ```java
 @Target(ElementType.TYPE)